brian386/ScanChess/README.md

 ### Chess Image Classification

 The file named ChessImageClassification holds the notebook I used for gathering a training dataset and training the convolutional neural network.
+The model classifies whether an image is a white piece, a black piece, or an empty square.
 The dataset I used to train my model is not included in this file because the it is too large.
 Feel free to download the code yourself to train a model on your own dataset.

 <!-- CONTACT -->
 ## Contact